mfathulqorib/password-generator/README.md

 This project is open-source and can be modified as needed.

 ## Author
-mfathulqoribmfathulqorib, with mentoring from DevScale ❤️
+mfathulqorib, with mentoring from DevScale ❤️